-John Singleton Copley (American, 17381815)
+Artist: John Singleton Copley (American, Boston, Massachusetts 1738–1815 London)

-Medium: Ink ("Bistre") washes, pen and ink, black chalk, and graphite on off-white laid paper; 15 1/4 x 20 3/8 in.
-(38.4 x 51.6 cm)
+Medium: Ink ("Bistre") washes, pen and ink, black chalk, and graphite on off-white laid paper, watercolor

-Credit Line: Harris Brisbane Dick Fund, 1960 (60.44.16)
+Credit Line: Harris Brisbane Dick Fund, 1960

 After planning a trip to Europe for more than a decade, Copley finally left Boston in June 1774.
-He spent four months in Rome, studying the works of the old masters and composing this painting.
-He took his inspiration from Raphael’s Transfiguration of Christ (Vatican Museums), which he deemed of “exalted Merrit.”
-He gave careful thought to his interpretation of the event"I considered how the Appostles would be affected at that Instant"and then began the present study, a sketch of the lower part of the picture.
-Copley concerned himself with the arrangement of areas of light and shadow, devised the action of each figure, and drew from a layman, or artist’s, mannequin that he draped with a wet tablecloth.
+After a brief stop in London he spent four months in Rome, studying the works of the old masters and composing a painting of his own.
+He took his inspiration from Raphael’s “Transfiguration of Christ” (Vatican Museums), which he deemed of “exalted Merrit.”
+He gave careful thought to his interpretation of the event—“I considered how the Appostles would be affected at that Instant”—and then began the present study, a sketch of the lower part of the picture.
+Copley concerned himself with the arrangement of areas of light and shadow, devised the action of each figure, and drew from a layman, or artist’s mannequin, that he draped with a wet tablecloth.
 The drawing occupied him for the better part of November 1774, and on December 4 of that year he reported to his wife that it “has the approbation of all who have seen it.
 I am encouraged to paint it.”
-His finished painting, The Ascension, is now in the Museum of Fine Arts, Boston.
+His finished painting "The Ascension" is now in the Museum of Fine Arts, Boston.